 The Wright brothers never gave up even though most of their attempts to fly failed.
-People don’t know that they built many planes that crashed before they finally created the plane that flew successfully in 1903.
+People don’t know that most of their planes crashed before they created the plane that flew successfully in 1903.

 - Were Risk-Takers

-Besides this, the Wright brothers still attempted to fly despite knowing that many previous inventors had died trying to fly a plane.
+Besides, they attempted to fly despite knowing that many people had died while trying to fly a plane.
 The Wright Brothers didn’t care: they were bold enough to risk their lives.

 - Believed in the Impossible

-Though flying appeared to be delusional and wishful thinking during those times, the Wright brothers believed they could fly.
-Many people had tried to fly for centuries but failed.
-People had already given up on the idea that human-beings could one day fly.
-However, the Wright brothers believed in the impossible: they believed that flight was possible, and they eventually flew.
+Flying appeared to be delusional during the 19th century because many people had died while trying to fly.
+People had already given up on the idea that human beings could fly.
+However, the Wright brothers believed in the impossible: they believed flight was possible, and they eventually flew.

 - Ignored the Naysayers

-Many people tried to tell the Wright Brothers that they would never fly a plane because it was unrealistic for a heavy metal with a person in it to fly in the air.
-Even, physicians argued that metal was heavier than air: therefore, it was impossible to build a machine (plane) that would beat this scientific principle.
-However, the Wright Brothers had mastered the art of ignoring the Naysayers.
-They believed in the impossible, they believed in their ability, and they believed they could fly, and they did so.
+Many people told the Wright Brothers that they would never fly a plane because it was unrealistic for a heavy metal with a person in it to fly.
+Even physicians argued that metal was heavier than air, and therefore, it was impossible to fly a plane.
+However, the Wright Brothers ignored all the naysayers and focused on their goal.

 I wrote this piece because I wanted you to know that successful people are not extraordinary people as we always believe.
-The Wright brothers prove that inventors are just like you and me.
-They just did what many people don’t do: they were persistent, they never gave up, they always read books, believed in the impossible, they were massive risk-takers, and lastly, they did not care about other people’s opinions.
+They just did what many people don’t do: they were persistent, they never gave up, they always read books, they believed in the impossible, they were massive risk-takers, and they didn’t care about other people’s opinions.

 DON’T FORGET TO SUBSCRIBE